 Is Where the Crawdads Sing a true story?

-What race is Kya in Where the Crawdads Sing?
+Is Kya black or white in Where the Crawdads Sing?

 While it is sometimes assumed by Where the Crawdads Sing readers that Kya is black, we know that Kya and her family are actually white because the character refers to herself as "white trash".